RPullia/SpringJourney/README.md

 Here the list of the topics:

-1) Application Context, Beans and Configuration
+1) Application Context, @Bean and @Configuration
-2) Another way to define Beans
+2) Another way to define Beans - @Component